-Most people give credit to Eddie Gilbert and Paul Heyman for booking that angle, but Prichard says it was he and Anthony who conceived and executed the whole thing.
-That was part of the fun—the talent in Continental had freedom to largely do what they wanted.
+Most people give Eddie Gilbert and Paul Heyman (seen in the photo above) credit for booking that angle, but Prichard says it was he and Anthony who conceived and executed the whole thing.
+That was part of the fun—the talent in Continental had the freedom to largely do what they wanted.

 "I had seen Nick Bockwinkel get jumped by ‘the Hangman’ in El Paso when I was growing up," Prichard said, "so that’s where I got the idea.
 After he won a match against a preliminary wrestler, the Hangman would hang his opponent over the top rope.
 Bockwinkel went to make the save, and the Hangman ended up hanging him.
 So we just took it a little farther by adding the handcuffs."